sashang/yang-fsharp/README.md

 Parser and .NET type generator for YANG model.

 Fork of YangDotNet.
 The original project and solution files only worked with Visual Studio and the target framework was .NET Framework which targets Windows only.
-This project targets .NET 8 which is platform independent.
+This project targets .NET 8 and above which is platform independent.

 ## Pre-requisites

-.net 8 in a Linux host.
+.net 8 - Download from MS (https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

-paket - install `dotnet tool install paket`
+paket can be installed via `dotnet tool install paket`

 ## Build instructions

+Note that I haven't built this on Windows but in WSL on Windows.

 ### After changing paket.dependencies